On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 The Gettysburg Hotel, Sachs Covered Bridge, Children’s Orphanage, and Daniel Lady Farm suffered similar fates.
-Their walls are riddled with bullet holes, floors stained with blood.
+Their walls are riddled with bullet holes, and floors are stained with blood.
 Nurses with blood-spattered dresses tended to dying soldiers within those walls.
 And when it wasn’t enough, the bodies were stored there in an attempt to fend off decomposition.

-The town of Gettysburg is permanently scarred by violence and an overwhelming sadness — sadness for the young men and women who died, and sadness for a country torn apart by war.
+The town of Gettysburg is permanently scarred by violence and an overwhelming sadness — sadness for the young men and women who died and sadness for a country torn apart by war.

 But there is one note of hope for both the living and the dead: Lincoln was right.
 We will never forget what they did.